 In the short term, this flaw in Siri is certainly embarrassing for Apple - especially as it attempts to broaden the reach of Siri into home automation in order to catch up and compete against the market-leading Amazon Alexa.
-But if Apple is true to its word and adopts new, more transparent privacy policies that protect the privacy of its users, then it may be able to set an example that will be followed by Amazon, Google and other companies that are more cavalier in their approach to privacy.
+But if Apple is true to its word and adopts new, more transparent privacy policies that protect the privacy of its users - one change we've already seen is that you can now delete your Siri history - then it may be able to set an example that will be followed by Amazon, Google and other companies that are more cavalier in their approach to privacy.
 In fact, Amazon has already given Alexa users the option to opt out of its grading system, although it has not discontinued the system altogether.

 And, as of this morning, our HomePod's response to the question - "Hey, Siri - are you spying on me?" - was a very terse "No!"